Marcus Allbäck: Early career

 Born in Gothenburg, Allbäck started his professional career with Örgryte IS.
 He then proceeded to have two modest loan stints abroad, with Lyngby Boldklub and A.S.
 Bari of Serie A, before rejoining his first club.

 In 2000, he joined SC Heerenveen of the Eredivisie, before moving to Aston Villa for £2 million in 2002.
 He was not a regular for the Premier League club, due to Darius Vassell and Juan Pablo Ángel.
-At the end of his contract, he joined Hansa Rostock in summer 2004.
+At the end of his contract, he joined Hansa Rostock in the summer of 2004.

 F.C.
 Copenhagen

 In the summer of 2005, aged 32, Allbäck signed with F.C.
 Copenhagen.
-On 1 November 2006, he scored their first goal ever in the UEFA Champions League – a winner against two-times competition winners Manchester United.
+On 1 November 2006, he scored the winning goal in a 1–0 UEFA Champions League group stage game against Manchester United.
 In that match, he was also awarded the fans' Man of the Match award.
 20 days later he also scored against S.L.
 Benfica at Estádio da Luz – a match lost 3–1.
 Allbäck scored again in the last group stage match against Celtic at Parken in a 3–1 win.
 After the final home game of the Danish Superliga 2006–07 season, he was presented with the fans' Player of the Year award, as the side emerged back-to-back champions, and the striker netted 11 league goals.

 In August 2007, Allbäck scored a late away equaliser against Beitar Jerusalem in the second leg of the second round Champions League qualifier in extra time, to keep Copenhagen's group stage dreams alive, although the side would eventually bow out to Benfica in the next round.